pjlacharite/demoApp/README.md

 # demoApp
 demoApp

 TODO:
-1- Sub entities are persisted as binary instead of table reference.
-2- Implement Subscription Change End Point
+1- Write test/refactor to increase testability.
-3- Manage/Validate Subscriptions (Do not only store them) 4- oAuth 1.0 verification
+2- oAuth 1.0 inbound verification using a filter

 Running the application from terminal
     mvn spring-boot:run